vmware-tanzu/thepodlets/site/_episodes/008-disaster-and-recovery.md

 Maybe you might need to investigate if it keeps stopping and starting and Kubernetes keeps bringing it back.
 The system is actually still fully functional in terms of end users.
 You as the operator might need to investigate why that’s so.
 But the actual endpoint is still that your application is still up and running.
 Things fail and it’s okay.
 That’s maybe a thing that’s changed from maybe 5 years ago, 10 years ago.

 [00:41:25] CC: This is a great conversation.
 I want to thank everybody, Olive Power, Josh Rosso, Brian Lyles.
-I’m Carlisia Campos singing off.
+I’m Carlisia Thompson singing off.
 Make sure to subscribe.
 This was Episode 8.
 We’ll be back next week.
 See you.

 [END OF EPISODE]